openaq/aqi-hub/docs/indices/taiwan.md

 SI = 0.5 \times C_{12} + 0.5 \times C_{4}
 ```

-6 out of the first 12 hour data entries and 2 out of the first 4 hour data entries are required for this equation to be valid.
+6 out of the first 12-hour data entries and 2 out of the first 4-hour data entries are required for this equation to be valid.
 The moving average of PM<sub>2.5</sub> is rounded to one decimal place, while the moving average of PM<sub>10</sub> is rounded to the nearest integer.
 The rounding convention for the real-time concentration is not specified for either pollutant.

 For CO, the real-time concentration is calculated using a moving average of the last 8 hours.
 A rounding convention is not specified.

-For SO<sub>2</sub> using a 24 hour averaging period, the real-time concentration is equal to the average concentration values in the last 24 hours.
-For example, for a 24 hour average concentration published at 9 a.m., data from 9 a.m. yesterday to 8 a.m. today was averaged.
+For SO<sub>2</sub> using a 24-hour averaging period, the real-time concentration is equal to the average concentration values in the last 24 hours.
+For example, for a 24-hour average concentration published at 09:00, data from 09:00 yesterday to 08:00 today is averaged.
 A rounding convention is not specified.

-For SO<sub>2</sub> using a 1 hour averaging period, the real-time concentration is equal to the monitoring data at the time of reporting.
+For SO<sub>2</sub> using a 1-hour averaging period, the real-time concentration is equal to the monitoring data at the time of reporting.
 A rounding convention is not specified.

 For NO<sub>2</sub>, the real-time concentration is equal to the monitoring data at the time of reporting.
 A rounding convention is not specified.